AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-ai-collaborators.md

 1. No campo Nome do Colaborador, informe um nome para o colaborador.
 Esse é o nome que aparece na lista de responsáveis disponíveis em uma tarefa.
    <!--1.
 Select whether the collaborator will use a brand or Adobe Brand Intelligence for its reviews.-->
    <!--1.
 (Conditional) If the AI Collaborator will use Adobe Brand Intelligence, select the tenant that it will use.-->
-1. &#x200B;<!--(Conditional) If the AI Collaborator will use a Brand,-->Selecione a marca e a diretriz de marca que será usada.
+1. <!--(Conditional) If the AI Collaborator will use a Brand,-->Selecione a marca e a diretriz de marca que será usada.
 1. Clique em **Salvar**.

 ## Gerenciar colaboradores de IA